T i c k e t s

 If the concert is postponed, will I get a refund?

-If I have to self-isolate, will I get a refund?
+If I get Covid, will I get a refund?

 What happens if the concerts cannot go ahead as planned?